 Natural numbers - ℵ0

 These two types of Cardinal and Ordinal Numbers form the set of infinite whole numbers.
 The Latin word integer means whole.
-As the name suggests, theses number that only be can be expressed without any decimal or fraction.
+As the name suggests, these numbers that only be can be expressed without any decimal or fraction.

 It is this set that is first defined in the continuum hypothesis, as aleph 0, mathematically expressed as the Greek letter ℵ0.
-We can establish that all other number series such as square numbers, will increase more rapidly than the set of sequential whole numbers.
+We can establish that all other number series, such as square numbers, will increase more rapidly than the set of sequential whole numbers.
 As they are less ‘dense’ and leave more gaps, the infinite series is contained within the infinite set of whole numbers.
-But is there an infinite set that is bigger than ℵ0?

 Real numbers - ℵ1

 Aside from countable numbers, there are also rational numbers that can be expressed as a fraction.
-In fact all cardinal numbers can also be expressed in this way.
+In fact, all cardinal numbers can also be expressed in this way.
 However, there is another type of number that defies expression.
 Irrational numbers such as √2 and √3 cannot be expressed as a fraction, however they can be expressed in algebraic terms.
-The golden ratio for example, can be express as, (√5 ± 1) ÷ 2.
-Within the irrational numbers, is another subset term transcendental numbers.
+The golden ratio, for example, can be express as, (√5 ± 1) ÷ 2.
+Within the irrational numbers, is another subset termed transcendental numbers.
 These numbers cannot be constructed mathematically using any formula.
 The most famous example is the number π (pi).
 This is a geometric constant that expressed the ratio between a circle diameter and circumference.
-All of these numbers, including the whole numbers are contained within the infinite set of real numbers.
+All of these numbers, including the whole numbers, are contained within the infinite set of real numbers.

-All real numbers with the exception of √-1 (number i), which form the the complex number plain, can be found on the number line.
+All real numbers except √-1 (number i), which form the complex number plane, can be found on the number line.
 This infinite set is referred to as ℵ1.

 Measuring Infinity